suniladityajatni/Remind-Me-App/README.md

 ## Things left:-
 - Using bcrypt to hash password before storing
-- Adding the functanality so that users can update their phone number and passords.
+- Adding the functanality so that users can update their phone number and passwords.

 ### If u have any more suggestions do let me know :).